 By 2011, the Troika wanted more budget cuts but Greece needed more financial support.
 They received 109billion Euros through the European Financial Stability Facility, but it did little to help the economy.
 At this point, the country is merely fighting off the wolves.

 And so it has been over the last 6 years.
 Greece negotiates bailout funding but the economy fails to find any traction.
-Some argue that it is the mindset of the Greek population that needs to change (early retirements and being supported by government pensions, tax dodging, government spending).
-But economic default is not new, and it will be something the world will continue to see in the future as it is how our economies are run.
+Some argue that it is the mindset of the Greek population that needs to change (early retirements and supported by government pensions, tax dodging, government spending).
+But economic default is not new.
+And it will be something the world will continue to see in the future as it is how our economies are run.

 Next Deadline looming